 Golfshake recently spent some time with David Leadbetter at his La Manga Club Academy - Read the exclusive interview - Click Here

-Golfbreaks.com have a selection of great packages available to La Manga, with 3 night breaks starting from £165.
+Golfbreaks.com have a wide selection of great packages available to La Manga, from 5* luxury hotel stays to self catering apartments.
 For more information - Click Here

 What do you think? leave your comments below (Comments)